BOEING EC-135N 61-0329 AT DF MALAN AIRPORT (ICAO CODE FACT) ON 15 FEBRUARY 1975

 History of Boeing EC-135N 61-0329

 61-0329, which was originally built as a C-135A-02-BN (c/n 18236, Boeing model number 717-157), was one of eight C-135As that were converted to EC-135N standard.
-The machine was rolled out on 1 November 1961, had its first flight on 1 December 1961 and was delivered to the USAF on 2 January 1962.
-Its USAF fly-away date was 3 January 1962.
-On 20 March 1982 the aircraft was re-engined and was converted to an EC-135E.
+The machine was rolled out as a C-135A on 1 November 1961 and had its first flight on 1 December 1961.
+It was delivered to the USAF on 11 December 1961 and its USAF flyaway date was 12 December 1961.
+In 1967 this aircraft was converted to an EC-135N.
+In 1982 the aircraft was converted to an EC-135E.
+On 2 December 1983 the aircraft was re-engined.
 In addition to its ARIA role, it supported cruise-missile testing.
 The aircraft was written off in June 1996 (at which time it was assigned to the 412th Test Wing at Edwards AFB) and sent to Tinker AFB, as a BDR aircraft (Battle Damage Repair aircraft).
-This particular aircraft was one of four ARIAs that were configured to carry the Northrop Airborne Lightweight Optical Tracking System (ALOTS) pod (the others included serial numbers 61-0326 and 61-0327).
+This particular aircraft was one of four ARIAs that were configured to carry the Northrop Airborne Lightweight Optical Tracking System (A-LOTS) pod (the others included serial numbers 61-0326 and 61-0327).

 The data appears in the following sequence: title, author(s), published by, date